Mill Creek, Pennsylvania

 Mill Creek is a borough in Huntingdon County, Pennsylvania, United States.
 The population was 328 at the 2010 census.

 History

-Mill Creek was named for the creek on which it is located.
+The borough of Mill Creek was named for Mill Creek, a tributary of the Juniata River, on which it is located.
 The creek was the main source of power for many of the mills in the settlement years of the 1700s, as well as during much of the nineteenth century.